WillowP/clerk-django-example/README.md

     """

     def has_permission(self, request, view):
-        return request.clerk_user is not None
+        return request.verified_clerk_token is not None
 ```